Verigreen/dockerfiles/verigreen/2.0.1/README.md

 IdentityFile ~/.ssh/id_rsa
 ```

-  - `/root/.ssh/known_hosts` (**optional**).
+  - `/ssh/known_hosts` (**optional**).
 When specified, it should contain the public key for the git server (e.g. Atlassian Stash) which hosts the git remote repository.
 When not specified, this container provides a `run.sh` script that will attempt to retrieve the key by using the value for `remote_url` in the `/vg/run.yml`.

 - `/repo` (**optional**) is the location within the container that is expected, by convention, to hold the local git repository that will be used by Verigreen to perform its commands and verifications.
 If you map this as a volume on the host, the startup script will verify if there is a repository present, if not, it will perform the fresh `git clone` using the value of the `remote_url` in the `/vg/run.yml`.

 ## Known Issues

-The current version of our docker image is supported **only** on linux environments running `docker`.
-We are working on supporting our docker image to run on `boot2docker` on Windows and Mac OS X in the near future.

 If you experience *any issues* or have any suggestions feel free to contact us through the Verigreen [repository](https://github.com/verigreen/verigreen) on Github or our [IRC channel](https://webchat.freenode.net/)  `#verigreen`.